 Combinations: For added detoxification and rejuvenating effects combine with Triphala tablets.

-Rock sugar, Amla fruit (Emblica officinalis), Cardamom (Elettaria cardamomum), Pippali (Piper longum), Cinnamon (Cinnamomum zeylanicum), Vamsalochan (Bambusa arundinaceae), Tejapatra (Abies webbiana), Nagakeshar (Messua ferrea), Bilva (Aegle Marmelos), Agnimantha (Clerodendron phlomides), Syonaka (Oroxylum indicum), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Mudga parni (Phaseolus tribolus), Mashaparni (Teramnus labialis), Prishniparni (Uraria picta), Shalaparni (Desmodium gangeticum), Gokshura (Tribulus terestris), Brihat (Solanum indicum), Bala (Sida cordifolia), Kantakari (Solanum xanthophylum), Draksha (Vitis vinifera), Haritaki (Terminalia Chebula), Guduchi (Tinospora cordifolia), Shati (Hedychium spicatum), Musta (Cyperus rotundus), Punarnava (Boerhaavia diffusa), Vidari (Pueraria tuberosa), Vasa (Adhatoda vasica)
+Amla fruit (Emblica officinalis), Rock sugar, Ghee, Honey, Cardamom (Elettaria cardamomum), Pippali (Piper longum), Cinnamon (Cinnamomum zeylanicum), Vamsalochan (Bambusa arundinaceae), Tejapatra (Abies webbiana), Nagakeshar (Messua ferrea), Bilva (Aegle Marmelos), Agnimantha (Clerodendron phlomides), Syonaka (Oroxylum indicum), Patala (Stereospermum suaveolens), Gambhari (Gmelina arborea), Mudga parni (Phaseolus tribolus), Mashaparni (Teramnus labialis), Prishniparni (Uraria picta), Shalaparni (Desmodium gangeticum), Gokshura (Tribulus terestris), Brihat (Solanum indicum), Bala (Sida cordifolia), Kantakari (Solanum xanthophylum), Draksha (Vitis vinifera), Haritaki (Terminalia Chebula), Guduchi (Tinospora cordifolia), Shati (Hedychium spicatum), Musta (Cyperus rotundus), Punarnava (Boerhaavia diffusa), Vidari (Pueraria tuberosa), Vasa (Adhatoda vasica)

-Take 1-2 teaspoons of Chywanprash twice a day, once before breakfast and again last thing at night.
+1-2 teaspoons of Chywanprash twice a day.
 Chywanprash can be taken on its own or mixed in with a cup of warm almond or rice milk.